 This agency chooses to enact long-term digital preservation for the valuable products of this mission as described below in the level 2 and 3 statements.
 Proceed to Level 2.

 This agency chooses to not enact long-term digital preservation for any data associated with this mission because no products of this mission will be of value to stakeholders, the public, or future mission developers after this mission terminates.
 No further completion of this form is needed.
+NOTE: Please consult legal counsel and records management before checking this box.

 Level 2 statement: (Choose all applicable)